 Page 14, panel 3

 HIS STORY: Broderick's accusations imply that Jon Carter was the man who set Michael Carter up to steal Skeets and a time sphere in the aforementioned Convergence Booster Gold #1!

 Skeets seems to be suggesting to Superman that the suffering of a criminal's loved ones is a fair price for criminals to pay for their crimes.
 Skeets might have been right about strategy earlier, but I'm not sure a robot has the best grasp of justice.

 Page 16, panel 4

 LIQUIFIED TIME: Booster seems to be realizing for the first time that his dad is a real piece of work.
 So... in the Rebirth DCnU, was Jon Carter never Supernova?
 Was anyone?

 Page 18, panel 6

 Booster is reunited with his mother for the first time since stealing his costume and time sphere.
 The previous times we've seen Mrs. Carter, she was telling Booster to get out of her life (as seen in Justice League Quarterly #10.)
-Though who can stay mad at their child when Superman vouches for him.
+Who can stay mad at their child when Superman vouches for him?

 Boosterrific Review: Great stuff here for lifetime Booster Gold fans.
 Dan Jurgens takes us on a long-awaited trip through Booster's past here, including reunions with his father, his mother, and his old foe Broderick.
 "Booster Shot" has very much been about family, both for Superman and Booster, and it's nice to see that everyone will get some time to heal (physically and emotionally) between fist fights.